 Elliott admits she was a little hesitant to invite people from her country to attend an event where such suffering is laid bare, but “it went over well.
 I learned something,” she said.
 “It was beautiful.”

 The next featured artist is Maysoon Z Al Gburi, who came from Iraq in 2013 as a refugee.
 The former journalist was moved by the stories of the women she met, including the plight of Yazidi women kidnapped by Islamic State fighters, and a woman who was forced to marry a man in order to pay off the ransom of a family member.

 She began painting women without hands to represent their physical and emotional abuse, and the effects that might linger through life.
 “Even the stereotype of women in that part of the world is physical and not what she can actually bring to the table,” Al Gburi said through a translator.

-Her “Memory Codes” art exhibition starts at the gallery on Oct.
-7. (Learn more about it on Dara Global Arts’ Facebook page.)
+Her “Memory Codes” art exhibition starts on Oct.
+7. (Learn more about upcoming events on Dara Global Arts’ Facebook page.)